vepr-ua/slm-rag-experimentation/data/README.md

 - Document chunk embeddings
 - Model artifacts

+### `db/`
+SurrealDB database files:
+- Database storage (when using Docker with local volume)
+- Automatically created by Docker Compose
+- Contains knowledge graph and document store

 ## Note

 This directory is excluded from git (see .gitignore).
 Data should be sourced from original locations or stored separately.